RibhiEl-Zaru/Assembly-Language-React-VM/README.md

 JMP disp: causes the new value of PC to be the sum PC + disp.
 HLT: causes the svm machine to print the contents of registers PC, PSW, RA, R0, R1, R2 and R3.
 It then stops, returning ().

+## Using the application

+The web application is broken into 5 sections, all explained below.

+# One

 ## Contributing